SirHamburger/ArtifactOfDoom/README.md

 So you'll have a 100% chance to loose one item and 70% chance to loose another.

 ## UI
 On the left side there are the symbols of the gained items. ***These are only the items which you obtained by the mod.*** On the right side there are all lost items.
-The UI is reseted every stage.
+The UI is resets every stage.

 ## I've an issue:
 Please add an issue to my github repository: https://github.com/SirHamburger/ArtifactOfDoom
+You can also reach me in Discord (Sir Hamburger#8447)